Call us today for a free telephone consultation with a paternity attorney.

 New Orleans Paternity Attorneys

 BowesPetkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced family law attorneys are well versed in all domestic matters including paternity.
+Our experienced paternity lawyers are well versed in all domestic matters including establishing, defending, and disavowing paternity.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 OUR EXPERIENCED FAMILY LAW ATTORNEYS CAN HELP ESTABLISH OR DISAVOW PATERNITY.